AstroPathJHU/mIFTO/README.md

       - Is this IHC?
         - Blank = no
         - Check = yes
+      - Is this MoTiF?
+        - Blank = no
+        - Check = yes
       - What kind of positivity measure?
         - Drop down box with the following options
           - PPC pixels